So what is Twitter etiquette and how do you avoid an etiquette faux pas?

 Did you know that 53% of users who tweet a brand expect a response in 1 hour?
 If your brand is on Twitter, then you need to take that statistic seriously.

 British Airways learned this lesson in 2013 after a customer spent $1,000 to promote a tweet slamming the airline on Twitter.
-The tweet, sent by a frustrated Hasan Syed whose luggage had been lost by BA, was seen by nearly 77,000 users and went like this:
+The tweet, sent by a frustrated Hasan Syed whose luggage had been lost by BA, was seen by nearly 77,000 users.

 TAKEAWAY– If your brand is on Twitter, you need to respond promptly to customers.
 View Twitter as an extension of your live chat facility and allocate the appropriate staffing.